 Charlane stated, “None of the old guards in Nashville were willing to give Buggs the keys to the city.
 She was going to have to earn this position and I had to help her.”

 While campaigning for Buggs, Charlane met Tequila Johnson, who is now the Vice President and fellow Co-Founder of The Equity Alliance.
 “We won that together but only two or three thousand people voted.”
 Charlane was encouraged by the win and learned that more needed to be done to get voters engaged.

 The decrease of black voters in the 2016 election charged Charlane.
 According to a Pew Research Center Study (2017), the black voter turnout rate declined for the first time in 20 years in a presidential election, falling to 59.6% in 2016 after reaching a record-high 66.6% in 2012.

 “I sent out a text to my partners and we met on November 18, 2016.
 Yes, I remember the exact date.
 Then, I pitched the idea.”
-Originally, she wanted to start a pac to get more people like Buggs on the ballot; but, as the group continued to meet, their aim changed.
+Originally, she wanted to start a political action committee (PAC) to get more people like Buggs on the ballot; but, as the group continued to meet, their aim changed.

-Charlane and her partners hosted 24 events from November 2016 to February 2017.
+That year, Charlane and her partners hosted 24 events from November to February.
 She recalled, “We hosted an event with Conscious Conversation and had a panel of politicians – Lee Harris, Memphis Mayoral Candidate, Attorney Raumesh Akbari, Senate District 29 – and others.
 The event was packed and all 150 seats were filled in the SEIU Labor Union that day,” Charlane stated enthusiastically.
 “I knew that we were on to something, our people were longing for events like this and we wanted to engage them year round.”